Operator renewal theory and mixing rates for dynamical systems with infinite measure: Examples

 Zweim\"uller~\cite{Zweimuller98,Zweimuller00} studied a class of non-Markovian interval maps $f:X\to X$, $X=[0,1]$, with indifferent fixed points.
 It is assumed that there is a measurable partition $\xi$ of $X$ into open intervals such that $f$ is $C^2$ and strictly monotone on each $Z\subset\xi$, and such that the following conditions are satisfied: \begin{itemize} \item[(A)] \emph{Adler's condition:} $f''/(f')^2$ is bounded on $\bigcup_{Z\in\xi}Z$, \item[(F)] \emph{Finite images:} $\{TZ:Z\in\xi\}$ is finite. \item[(N)] \emph{Nonuniform expansion:} There is a finite set $\zeta\subset\xi$ such that each interval $Z\in\zeta$ has an indifferent fixed point $x_Z$ at one of its endpoints (so $fx_Z=x_Z$ and $f'(x_Z)=1$) such that $f$ has a $C^1$ extension to $Z\cup x_Z$ and $T'$ is increasing (resp.\ decreasing) on $Z$ if $x_Z$ is the left (resp.\ right) end point of $Z$.
 Moreover, $|f'|\ge\rho(\epsilon)>1$ on $X\setminus\bigcup_{Z\in\zeta}((x_Z-\epsilon,x_Z+\epsilon)\cap Z)$ for each $\epsilon>0$. \end{itemize} Such a map is called an {\em AFN map}.
 A Thaler map (Example~\ref{ex-Thaler}) is an AFN map with full branches.
 If condition (N) is replaced by \begin{itemize} \item[(U)] \emph{Uniform expansion:} $|f'|\ge \rho>1$ on $\bigcup_{Z\in\xi}Z$, \end{itemize} then $f$ is called an AFU map.

 By the spectral decomposition theorem in~\cite{Zweimuller98}, any AFN map decomposes into basic sets that are topologically mixing up to a finite cycle.
 From now on we suppose that $f:X\to X$ is a topologically mixing AFN map.
-Such a map is conservative and exact with respect to Lebesgue measure, and admits an equivalent $\sigma$-finite invariant measure $\mu$.
+Such a map is conservative and exact with respect to Lebesgue measure $m$, and admits an equivalent $\sigma$-finite invariant measure $\mu$.
 The measure is infinite if and only if $X$ includes an indifferent fixed point, and we suppose that this is the case.
 Let $X'\subset X$ denote the complement of the indifferent fixed points.
+The density $h=d\mu/dm$ is of bounded variation, bounded below, and bounded above on compact subsets of $X'$.

 \begin{prop} If $f:X\to X$ is a topologically mixing AFN map with $\mu(X)=\infty$, and $C$ is a compact subset of $X'$, then there exists a first return set $Y$ with $\mu(Y)\in(0,\infty)$ such that $Y$ contains $C$, and such that the first return map $F=f^\varphi:Y\to Y$ is AFU.
 Moreover, the Banach space $\mathcal{B}=BV(Y)$ consisting of bounded variation functions on $Y$ satisfies hypotheses (H1) and (H2). \end{prop}